 Backa Theatre primarily stages productions for children and young people.
 The theatre started in 1978 as an independent offshoot and is today located in a converted sheet metal factory in Lindholmen on the island of Hisingen, Göteborg.

-During World War II, Göteborgs Stadsteater became known for choosing a repertoire that was often at odds with the city's more cautious and conventional political approach.
+During World War II, Göteborgs Stadsteater became known for choosing a repertoire that was often at odds with the capital's more cautious and conventional political approach.
 Many of the theatre's productions had clear contemporary political messages.